edeng23/binance-trade-bot/README.md

 ## Binance Setup

--   Create a [Binance account](https://www.binance.com/en/register?ref=13222128) (Includes my referral link, I'll be super grateful if you use it).
+-   Create a [Binance account](https://accounts.binance.com/en/register?ref=DDA1SQA) (Includes my referral link, I'll be super grateful if you use it).
 -   Enable Two-factor Authentication.
--   Create a new API key.
+-   Create a new API key and whitelist your IP for it.
 -   Get a cryptocurrency.
 If its symbol is not in the default list, add it.

 ## Tool Setup